rip-space/CTL/README.md

 #### Running Functions

-To run a defined function, use the following syntax:
+To run a function you made, type this:

 ```
 run functionName()